JoshuaOnaiwu/node-app-ci-cd/README.md

 All components were successfully:

-Built
+• Built

-Secured
+• Secured

-Deployed
+• Deployed

-Scaled
+• Scaled

-Monitored
+• Monitored

-Debugged (including CrashLoopBackOff scenarios)
+• Debugged (including CrashLoopBackOff and rollout timeout scenarios)

 The infrastructure remains active for demonstration purposes.
-In a real-world scenario, Terraform or IaC teardown would be used to destroy cloud resources and prevent ongoing cost.
+In a production environment, infrastructure teardown would be handled via Infrastructure-as-Code to prevent ongoing costs.

 🧱 Architecture